Fluid Intelligence vs Crystallised Intelligence: What

 Teachers can boost learners' thinking skills and mental strength by using these methods.
 Neuroplasticity helps brains grow, not just recover (Doidge, 2007).
 Apply these ideas for better learning experiences for every learner (Cozolino, 2013; Siegel, 2018).

 Fluid intelligence helps learners adapt and solve problems (Cattell, 1963).
 It's useful when navigating new places or fixing tech issues.
 This intelligence lets learners make choices with limited information.
-Researchers say this is crucial for workplace success and learning (Horn, 1994).
+Researchers say this is important for workplace success and learning (Horn, 1994).

 Fluid intelligence helps learners adapt and solve problems (Cattell, 1963).
 Learners strong in fluid intelligence apply knowledge across subjects.
 They grasp maths concepts and create original ideas (Horn & Cattell, 1966).
 This skill is key when memorisation isn't enough (Carroll, 1993).